Division of Insurance Fraud Makes Four Arrests

 The statute also contains a provision that prohibits involvement or organization of any planned motor vehicle accident scheme.
 Violations are classified as a second degree felony, with a minimum sentence of two years imprisonment.

 If you are facing insurance fraud charges, a conviction could cost you your freedom, your livelihood and a substantial amount of money.
-DIF investigations are often lengthy and extremely detailed, so it is important that you secure the services of a knowledgeable attorney as soon as you learn about the possibility of criminal charges.
+DIF investigations are often lengthy and extremely detailed, so it is important that you secure the services of a knowledgeable lawyer as soon as you learn about the possibility of criminal charges.

-If you or a loved one is facing insurance fraud charges, it is vitally important to contact a skilled attorney in Miami.
+If you or a loved one is facing insurance fraud charges, it is vitally important to contact a skilled lawyer in Miami.
 Call Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.